awsdocs/aws-codedeploy-user-guide/doc_source/troubleshooting-general.md

 [CodeDeploy](http://docs.amazonaws.cn/en_us/aws/latest/userguide/codedeploy.html) in *[Getting Started with AWS in the China \(Beijing\) Region](http://docs.amazonaws.cn/en_us/aws/latest/userguide/introduction.html) *
 *CodeDeploy User Guide for the China Regions* \([English version](http://docs.amazonaws.cn/en_us/codedeploy/latest/userguide/welcome.html) \| [Chinese version](http://docs.amazonaws.cn/codedeploy/latest/userguide/welcome.html)\)

-## Procedures in This Guide Do Not Match the CodeDeploy Console<a name="troubleshooting-old-console"></a>
+## Procedures in this guide do not match the CodeDeploy console<a name="troubleshooting-old-console"></a>

- This guide supports procedures in the new console design\.
-If you choose to use the older version of the console, you will find many of the concepts and basic procedures in this guide still apply\.
+ The procedures in this guide are written to reflect the new console design\.
+If you are using the older version of the console, many of the concepts and basic procedures in this guide still apply\.
 To access help in the new console, choose the information icon\.

 ## Required IAM roles are not available<a name="troubleshooting-iam-cloudformation"></a>